RITIK100/practical.md/practical.md

     23
     23 is present at location 4.

- # PRACTICAL 16.
-Write a C Program to Sort N Numbers in Ascending Order using Bubble Sort.
+ # 16. Write a C Program to Sort N Numbers in Ascending Order using Bubble Sort.

     #include<stdio.h>
     int main()